apache/datafusion/docs/source/user-guide/distributed/clients/rust.md

 # Ballista Rust Client

 Ballista usage is very similar to DataFusion.
-Tha main difference is that the starting point is a `BallistaContext` instead of the DataFusion `ExecutionContext`.
+Tha main difference is that the starting point is a `BallistaContext` instead of the DataFusion `SessionContext`.
 Ballista uses the same DataFrame API as DataFusion.

 The following code sample demonstrates how to create a `BallistaContext` to connect to a Ballista scheduler process.